NikolaiKushner/next-auth-app/docs/PROFILE_SYSTEM.md

 ### For Users

 1. **Access Profile Page**
-   - Navigate to `/profile` or click "Profile" in navigation
+   - Navigate to `/profile` or click "Profile" in the navigation header
-   - Dashboard also has a "Edit Profile" button
+   - Dashboard also has an "Edit Profile" button
+   - All authenticated pages now have consistent navigation

 2. **Update Profile Information**
    - Fill in the form fields (name, bio, location, website)